 Mrs K Hill

 Katy graduated from Durham University with a First class BSc honours in Primary Education with Science Specialism.
-She has been in the teaching profession for 18 years and is delighted and feels privileged to be Head of Schools of the Federation of St Peter’s Elwick and Hart Primary Schools.
+She has been in the teaching profession for 18 years and is delighted and feels privileged to be Head Teacher of St Peter’s Elwick and Hart Primary Schools.

 Throughout her time in education, her drive is to make a difference to pupils’ life chances so that they have the skills and confidence to thrive in an arena or field of their choice .
 Katy believes that school improvement, through collaboration and challenge, is essential if this is to be achieved for all children.

 To support her belief in collaboration and challenge, she also works for the Local Authority as Primary Consultant; is a frequently deployed SLE, accredited SLE trainer and NPQSL facilitator and also provides training for the local Teaching School.

 Mr C Reid – Chair of Governors – Safeguarding Link Governor

 Chair of Governors Colin is a retired Headteacher of St Hild’s Church of England School.
 Colin retired in the summer of 2014 after nearly 6 years as Headteacher and had previously worked in schools in Nottingham, East London and Reading.